 The summer and winter breaks can be an opportunity to complete units outside of the main semesters.
 You might be looking to accelerate your course, catch up on a failed unit of study or balance your timetable.

 You can take a unit of study during December, January or February (summer) or in July (winter) in intensive or block mode.
 Learn more about studying in the summer or winter break.

-At Sydney, you’ll have the freedom to customise your timetable to fit your studies around other commitments.
+At Sydney, you will have the freedom to personalised your timetable to fit your study around other commitments.

 About four weeks before the start of each semester, you will be allocated a personal timetable for the semester based on the units of study you've selected.
 If you want to plan ahead, you can use our list of units of study timetables to get an idea of where and when classes might be scheduled.